Rental Property Maintenance: Guide for Airbnb Hosts

 By The Hospitable Team

-Listing your vacation rental on Airbnb, Booking.com, or Vrbo is a wonderful way of getting some income from a property that you don’t expect to use all the time.
-But one of the biggest responsibilities facing any host or property manager is vacation rental property maintenance.
+Listing your vacation rental on Airbnb, Booking.com, or Vrbo is an excellent way to generate income from a property that you don’t expect to use all the time.
+However, one of the biggest responsibilities facing any host or property manager is maintaining vacation rental properties.

 If you have been struggling to meet all your maintenance responsibilities, this post is for you.
 It will help you understand the basic steps you need to take to avoid costly repairs and keep a pleasant living environment for your guests.